 Urban areas have the potential to support large numbers of insect pollinators, however many cultivated plants do not provide suitable forage for them.

 In recent years, sowing seed mixes containing beneficial flowers for insect pollinators has become increasingly popular in urban areas across the UK.
-For example, in Gloucester and Stroud the Bee Guardian Foundation are working in partnership with local councils to convert green areas, such as road verges and parks, into bee-friendly habitat.
-In Gloucester the project has replaced 10,000 m2 of bedding plants with perennial herbaceous species and created wildflower meadows.
+For example, in Gloucester and Stroud the Bee Guardian Foundation worked in partnership with local councils to convert green areas, such as road verges and parks, into bee-friendly habitat.
+In Gloucester the project replaced 10,000 m2 of bedding plants with perennial herbaceous species and created wildflower meadows.

 The replacement of traditionally planted areas with flower meadows also has the potential to be beneficial economically as well as for insect pollinators.
 It has been estimated that the replacement of winter bulbs with wildflowers has helped save Gloucester City Council money.
 Hence changing planting regimes to incorporate pollinator-friendly flowers can provide a visually pleasing floral display and also be economically viable.

 In the third stage of the project we added large flower meadows containing nectar- and pollen-rich plant species to areas of amenity grassland in Bristol, Reading, Leeds and Edinburgh.
 In partnership with local councils, meadows were planted in public parks, school playing fields, university grounds and road verges.

 To find out more information and discover your local meadow please see our flower meadows pages.

 These two flower mixes were chosen as they contain plant species high in pollen and nectar and provide forage for insects from early until late in the flowering season.
 Moreover, the mixes are designed to look attractive.

 In 2012 and 2013 we installed 60 flower meadows across the country (15 each in Bristol, Reading, Leeds and Edinburgh).